laomatt/funding_circle_coding_challenge_matt_lao/readme.md

-Thank you for taking the time to look at my code
+Thank you for taking the time to look at my code.

 There are tests inside the main rb file and in the test.rb file

 Running instructions:
+  Please download or clone/fork this repo.
-  first navigate to the directory that these files are in.
+  First navigate to the directory that these files are in.
   To print out a table of the first 10 primes, run the following command:

       ruby prime_numbers.rb